 Like anything in miniature painting, there’s a few tips and tricks that will go a long way to helping you get the result you want.

 So, I’ll show you how to wash your miniatures and share what I’ve learned over the years.
 Using washes isn’t complicated, but there are a few little tips and tricks that will help you achieve the best result.

 First things first, where do you buy washes?

 You can find them at pretty much any local gaming store.
 The ones you’ll most commonly see are from Citadel/Games Workshop.
 They come in tall pots.
 Another popular line you’ll often find is from The Army Painter, as well as those from Vallejo.

 For the most part, washes are the same regardless of who makes it.
 Some are a little different from others, but the objective of each one is the same, even if they have different coverage or behavior.
 So, don’t worry about who makes it and buy whatever is available to you.

-If you’re on a budget, or just can’t afford to buy every wash all at once (basically most of us), then you can get away with just having a black and brown one for most everything.
+If you’re on a budget, or just can’t afford to buy every wash all at once (basically most of us), then you can get away with just having a black wash and brown wash for most everything.
 Those are the two I recommend first, and from there just buy what you can when you can.